 Taro/taro root or colocasia as it’s sometimes called is a starchy vegetable of the taro plant.
 Native to India and South-East Asia, taro also forms a staple in diets in Hawaii, the Caribbean and Africa.
 Taro ‘root’ is actually the corm—swollen underground stem—of the plant, so technically not a root.
 Just some casual food semantics for you!
 The leaves and the bulbous vegetable are both edible in its cooked form, but toxic when uncooked.
 But worry not, I got you covered.

 I want to be upfront with you here though.
-Although the recipe is titled ‘oven-roasted’, it actually uses three different methods of cooking: boiling, (oven) roasting and stir-frying.
+Although the recipe is titled ‘oven-roasted’, it actually uses two different methods of cooking: boiling first and then (oven) roasting.
 As cumbersome as this process may sound, the effort on your part is quite minimal and not so hands-on as the traditional stove-top method.

 Taro—being as slimy as okra innards—needs to be boiled first to peel away the skins.
 I use a pressure-cooker here to speed up this process, but just a regular boil in a pot is plenty sufficient.
 Once the slippery skins have been peeled off, they are traditionally sliced into thin rounds and pan-fried with oil and spices until golden on the outside.
 This method works brilliantly and tastes great, but my issue with it is this: taro, like most starchy vegetables, guzzles oil.
 Also, it takes a long time to get it evenly golden on the outside (and it never goes crispy unless deep-fried).
 Oven-roasting addresses both of these problems.
-Roasting the thin slices at a high temperature with the scantiest drizzle of oil ensures a good crunch and even cooking.
-The last stage of pan-frying takes seconds to do where the taro slices are tossed with chilli, salt and curry leaves.
+Roasting the thin slices at a high temperature ensures good crunch and even cooking.

 - 500 grams taro